 Geographers Francis Collins, Sarah Hall and Kris Olds discuss the globalization of higher education, the reasons for universities to branch out internationally and future perspectives on university internationalization in this pilot episode of the new IRS podcast Society@Space.

 Where do the innovations come from, that will help us deal with environmental crisis and degradation?
 Chris Gibson believes that small-scale experiments at the margins - of society, of human settlements, of global networks and value chains - are the way forward.
-For instance, in the field of guitar manufacturing, which is threatened by timber supply shortages.
+For instance, in the field of guitar manufacturing, which is threatened by timber supply shortages due to deforestation.
 Chris is a professor of human geography at Wollongong University, Australia.
 However, earlier in his life he also had a career as a musician and a radio host.
-In his latest book “Following Guitars from Factory to Forest” (forthcoming in the University of Chicago Press) he and his co-author Andrew Warren tell the story, how guitar makers pioneer alternative forms of forestry to compensate for the loss of old-growth forests around the Earth.
-This episode was recorded during the “Edge – creation and valuation of novelty” conference in Berlin in November of 2019.